How To Manage and Embrace Change When It Comes to Construction Estimating Software

 Everyone’s favorite part of getting new construction estimating software!
 Training.

-This part doesn’t have to be daunting.
+This part doesn't have to be daunting.
 After you’ve signed off on a new construction estimating software your team is ready to tackle learning.
-This step tends to be the most time consuming because everyone in your preconstruction team will have different learning capabilities.
+This step tends to be the most time-consuming because everyone in your preconstruction team will have different learning capabilities.
 At Beck Technology, we make sure this progression is as simple and straightforward as possible.
 Your preconstruction team might have to plan out what resources they will need before, during, and after training.
 This may include in-person, virtual, or module implementation guides.
 This type of effective training will help your team maximize the return on value for the construction estimating software.

 Don’t go at it alone.
 Especially with implementing construction estimating software!
 An effective support structure is vital.
 We don’t only mean vendor support!
-(However, Beck Technology’s support team and resources is top notch.)
+(However, Beck Technology’s support team and resources are top-notch.)
 This is a designated person or place at your company where team members can ask questions, provide advice, and voice concerns while they adjust to the new change in software.
 Navigating through this change process as a team lead or member can be difficult but as long as your team knows that there are different types of support available, desired results can be reached.

 After the training, this is where your preconstruction professionals can use the construction estimating software in the “real world”.
 This last step is where team members can see the true value of the construction estimating software.
 Tracking metrics such as bid wins, time and process efficiencies, and utilization help evaluate the impact the software has on your team.
 Being able to recognize improvements will lead to additional gains for the business as well as the estimating process.